 Carol Neidle, Using linguistic modeling and linguistically annotated corpora for computer-based sign language recognition from video.
-Invited presentation at the ChaLearn Looking at People Workshop 2014, to be held in conjunction with ECCV 2014 at the Swiss Federal Institute of Technology (ETH) Zurich, Switzerland.
+Invited presentation at the ChaLearn Looking at People Workshop 2014, held in conjunction with ECCV 2014 at the Swiss Federal Institute of Technology (ETH) Zurich, Switzerland.
 September 6-7.
 2014.

 This talk will report on recent and ongoing collaborative, crossdisciplinary research on computer-based recognition of American Sign Language (ASL) from monocular video, with attention to both the manual and non-manual components.